Contact: tom at civiclab dot us – 773-770-5714

 Tom Tresser is an educator, organizer, creativity champion, public defender and fighter of privatization.
 He has doing civic engagement and grassroots democracy efforts for over 40 years.
 His first voter registration campaign was in 1972.

 Tom has acted in some 40 shows and produced over 100 plays, special events, festivals and community programs.
 He was director of cultural development at Peoples Housing, in north Rogers Park, Chicago, where he created a community arts program that blended the arts, education and micro-enterprise.
 Tom was elected to the Abraham Lincoln Elementary School’s Local School Council and served from 2004 to 2006.

 Tom was the Green Party candidate for the position of President of the Board of Commissioners of Cook County in November 2010 election.
-Tom is extremely proud to announce the launch of a new civic project, The CivicLab, a space where activists, educators, coders and designers meet to collaborate, teach, and build tools for civic engagement.
+Tom is extremely proud to announce the launch of a new civic project, The CivicLab, a co-working space where activists, educators, coders and designers come to work, collaborate, teach, and build tools for civic engagement.
 The space was located in Chicago’s West Loop at 114 N. Aberdeen and operated for two eventful years closing on June 30, 2015.